Products aren’t sold off the shelves because they’re amazing and revolutionary.

 This is where a business like Amazon thrives.
 They’ve got fantastic turnover time for delivering products.

 Offline, if your business has retail stores, you want to ensure your physical environment is clean and refreshing.
-How your physical environment is that’s the same perception walk-in customers will have of your business.
+Your physical environment is the same perception walk-in customers will have of your business.

 This is critical because site visitors make decisions to buy from you or not based on what they can see.